AbsolutelyLudicrous/cbus-2018/README.md

 # CBUS 2018

-## A cool new app for finding events you want to go to and posting events that others want to come to.
+## A cool new app to connect with your community

 ---